directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson43.md

 {{<card header="**1st script**">}}
 The photo shows a group of five young people enjoying a hike in the woods. <br/>
 They’re just about to walk on a large log over a creek, trying to reach the other side.<br/>
-The sunlight filtering through the trees creates a warm and pleasant atmosphere, while the sound of the brook adds a refreshing coolness.<br/>
+The sunlight filtering through the trees creates a warm and pleasant atmosphere, while the sound of the creek adds a refreshing coolness.<br/>
 <br/>
 The two girls at the front are dressed lightly and aren't carrying backpacks. <br/>
-The girl in front has braided hair and is wearing a checkered shirt, while the second girl is wearing a green shirt under a white lace top, paired with blue denim shorts.<br/>
+The girl in front has braided hair and is wearing a checkered shirt, while the second girl is wearing a green tank top under a white lace shirt, paired with blue denim shorts.<br/>
 They’re carefully balancing on the log with both arms out as they start to cross. <br/>
 <br/>
 I'll stop here for now, as the explanation is quite long.<br/>
 <br/>
-(128 words)
+(127 words)
 {{</card>}}